temporalio/temporal-learning/docs/getting_started/java/dev_environment/index.md

 testImplementation 'io.temporal:temporal-testing:1.22.2'
 ```

-Match the version of `temporal-sdk` and `temporal-testing` to the server version installed on your system.
-Issue `temporal --version` after installing the tools.
+Match the version of `temporal-sdk` and `temporal-testing` to the Temporal server version installed on your system.
+Issue `temporal --version` after installing the Temporal tools, so you know which version to set in your `build.gradle` configuration.

   </TabItem>
 </Tabs>